erifo/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 22: January 30th, 2021
+**Today's Progress:** Completed the first, second, and third day of [Advent of Code 2020](https://github.com/erifo/advent-of-code-2020).

+**Thoughts:** Taking a break from gamedev to attempt an annual classic.
+I've sporadically taken part of Advent of Code previous years, and even though I'm late this time, I thoroughly enjoyed these first three challenges.
+I might be imagining things, but solving them felt more intuitive so far than previous years.
+Looking forward to getting stuck on the rest.

 ### Day 21: January 29th, 2021
 **Today's Progress:** Wrote logic for gathering guesses, determining victory, and View for list of guesses in [Kobold Mastermind](https://github.com/erifo/kobold-mastermind).